 While we’ve always encouraged reflection for volunteers, we’ve taken steps to incorporate regular reflection in our work here at Send Me.
 Three pieces of presentation paper hang in our office, reminding us to take note of where we saw the needle moving, where we saw God moving, and what we consider to be the “best of” each month.
 It’s increased our thankfulness and helped us keep abreast of great things going on around us – it’s made a great impression on our work environment, too!

 #3: Keep things R.E.A.L.

-A practice championed by our own Matthew Schultz, “keeping it REAL” reminds us to do all we can to make things Relational, Experiential, Applicable, and Learner-Based.
+“Keeping it REAL” reminds us to do all we can to make things Relational, Experiential, Applicable, and Learner-Based.
 This philosophy, pioneered by Church Volunteer Central, asks us to relate to people in ways that connect them with others, their experience, their everyday needs, and their desire to excel.

 How do you keep things R.E.A.L with your church and/or volunteers?
 Where do you build in time for reflection?
 How do you gauge transformation in your church/program and people?

 Let us know on facebook, and share what ideas made an impact on you in the past year!